hermit-os/kernel/README.md

 This approach achieves a lower OS jitter and a better scalability.
 HermitCore applications and the Linux system can communicate via an IP interface (e.g. inter-kernel communication).

-HermitCore could be also used as classical standalone unikernel, which reduces the demand on resources and improves the boot time.
+HermitCore can be used as classical standalone unikernel as well.
+This reduces the demand on resources and improves the boot time.
-It is the result of a research project at RWTH Aachen University and is currently an experimental approach, i.e. not production ready.
-Please use it carefully.
+It is the result of a research project at RWTH Aachen University and is currently an experimental approach, i.e., not production ready.
+Please use it with caution.

 ## Requirements